Selimgit/SAR_change_detection/README.md

 ## Requirements

-The package depends on the following Python packages:
+Installation on the following Python dependencies:

     numpy
     scikit-learn